damienbod/angular-auth-oidc-client/API_DOCUMENTATION.md

 This allows the application to disable the iat offset validation check.

-id_token C8: The iat Claim can be used to reject tokens that were issued too far away from the current time, limiting the amount of time that nonces need to be stored to prevent attacks.The acceptable range is Client specific.
+id_token C8: The iat Claim can be used to reject tokens that were issued too far away from the current time, limiting the amount of time that nonces need to be stored to prevent attacks.The acceptable range is client specific.

 ### storage

 default value : sessionStorage

-You can set the storage to localStorage, or implement a custom storage (see README).
+You can set the storage to `localStorage`, or implement a custom storage (see README).

 ### auto_clean_state_after_authentication

-can be used for custom state logic handling, the state is not automatically reset, when set to false
+can be used for custom state logic handling, the state is not automatically reset, when set to false.

 ### trigger_authorization_result_event

+default value : false

-This can be set to true which emits an event instead of an angular route change.
+This can be set to `true` which emits an event instead of an angular route change.

 Instead of forcing the application consuming this library to automatically redirect to one of the 3 hard-configured routes (start, unauthorized, forbidden), this modification will add an extra configuration option to override such behavior and trigger an event that will allow to subscribe to it and let the application perform other actions.
 This would be useful to allow the application to save an initial return url so that the user is redirected to it after a successful login on the STS (ie: saving the return url previously on sessionStorage and then retrieving it during the triggering of the event).

-default value : false;

 ### silent_renew_offset_in_seconds

+default value : 0

 Makes it possible to add an offset to the silent renew check in seconds.
 By entering a value, you can renew the tokens, before the tokens expire.

-default value : 0;

 ### hd_param